mandrewj/small_beetle_groups/pages/about.md

 ---
 title: About
-contact_email: user@example.com
+contact_email: ajohnston[at]asu.edu
 copyright: All content is CC 0 so that it maybe be shared throughout the world in places like Wikipedia.
-citation: Project collaborative.
+citation: Gimmel, M.L., Johnston, M.A., Schnepp, K., & G. Powell.
 2022.
-Website title.
-Available at https://example.com.
+Small Beetle Groups Catalog.
+Available at [https://mandrewj.github.io/small_beetle_groups)](https://mandrewj.github.io/small_beetle_groups).
 ---

 # {{frontmatter.title}}